 W.A.M.
 Beslin*, H. Whitehead, and S. Gero (2019) Automatic acoustic estimation of sperm whale body lengths achieved through machine recognition of on-axis clicks.
 Journal of the Acoustical Society of America.
 144, 3485

-C. Konrad*, S. Gero, T. Frasier T, H. Whitehead (Submitted).
-Kinship influences sperm whale social organization within, but not between, social units.
-Royal Society Open Science
+C. Konrad*, S. Gero, T. Frasier T, H. Whitehead (2018).
+Kinship influences sperm whale social organization within, but generally not among, social units.
+Royal Society Open Science 5: 180914.

-A. Bøttcher*, S. Gero, K. Bedholm, and P.T.
-Madsen (Submitted) Variability of the inter-pulse interval in sperm whale clicks with implications for size estimation and individual identification.
+A. Bøttcher*, S. Gero, K. Bedholm, H. Whitehead, and P.T.
+Madsen (2018) Variability of the inter-pulse interval in sperm whale clicks with implications for size estimation and individual identification.
 Journal of the Acoustical Society of America.
+144(1): 365-374.